 Throughout the school year the United States Attorney’s Office for the Northern District of West Virginia will be going to middle schools and high schools around the state to educate young people about the dangers of drugs.
-Special guest speakers with real-life experience in dealing with addiction will be a part of each program.
-In addition, community awareness meetings will be held in the evening so that parents are aware of warning signs that their children may be using drugs.
-A discussion of emerging trends and threats, including synthetic drugs, will be held at each event.
+Special guest speakers with real-life experience in dealing with addiction will be a part of some programs.

 Invite Project FUTURE to your school or community.

 Call Stacy Bishop at (304) 234-7743 or email email@example.com to schedule an event.